 - Review your policies with your insurance broker to ensure you understand the amount you will receive in the event of a covered loss and if it will be adequate to rebuild your home.
 Also, know the deductibles, special provisions such as building code upgrades, replacement cost extension, replacement cost coverage, additional living expenses and additional policy information (i.e. flood policies, collections, etc.). - Know your responsibilities, such as making arrangements to have your home secured.
 If away, verify emergency generators and sump pumps are functioning. - Include your insurance company's toll-free claims number and insurance broker's name in your emergency kit.

 WANT MORE INFORMATION?

-Visitus at ahtins.com to get in touch for more tips and information about how to keep your family and home safe this storm season.
+Contact us for more tips and information about how to keep your family and home safe this storm season.